 “The platforms you use are incredibly important to successful social marketing, but they will always be a close second to your intent and your message.”

 Having a huge following merely means you have a lot of contacts, not connections.
-If you stand aloof from the emotional center in your interactions with your audience, customers also will distance themselves from the emotional center, making them less-valuable clients to you.
+If you stand aloof from the emotional centre in your interactions with your audience, customers also will distance themselves from the emotional centre, making them less-valuable clients to you.
 Social media campaigns should never be forced, but rather based on authentic engagement.
 Two practical mantras that ought to define your day-to-day intentions are water as many plants as possible and put out every fire.

 Shock and Awe